Prodigals, Their Loved Ones and the Boundaries that Helps Bring About Their Inner Transformation

 So he answered and said to his father, “Lo, these many years I have been serving you; I never transgressed your commandment at any time; and yet YOU NEVER GAVE ME a young goat that I might make merry with my friends.”
 Luke 15:29

-The roots of the “give me spirit” are evident in the older brother when he angrily says, “…you never gave me” a young goat, etc… The big brother stayed home with his father, but his heart wasn’t truly there.
+The roots of the “give me spirit” are evident in the older brother when he angrily says, “…you never gave me” a young goat, etc… The big brother stayed home trying to earn what his father had already given him, but his heart wasn’t truly there.
 He wanted “more” than he was getting, he was just too religious to recognize it or admit it.

 We can see into the heart of the older son who stayed, and recognize that he was just as empty as his younger brother.
 He wasn’t truly content with what he had because we see him envious of his brother’s party.
 The older brother was evidently doing what he had been doing all those years out of obligation and works, not love.
 He was living by lifeless rules and not a loving relationship.
 He was truly more of a household servant than he was an appreciative son.